Azure Cosmos DB dev guide

 This project supports multiple Spring Boot versions.
 For more information, see Spring Boot Support Policy.
 Maven users can inherit from the

 spring-boot-starter-parent project to obtain a dependency management section to let Spring manage the versions for dependencies.
 For more information, see Spring Boot Version Support.

 This project supports different spring-data-commons versions.
 For more information, see Spring Data Version Support.

-Which version of Azure Spring Data Cosmos to use
+Which version of Azure Spring Data Azure Cosmos DB to use

-Azure Spring Data Cosmos library supports multiple versions of Spring Boot / Spring Cloud.
-For more information on which version of Azure Spring Data Cosmos to use with Spring Boot / Spring Cloud version, see Which Version of Azure Spring Data Cosmos Should I Use.
+Azure Spring Data Azure Cosmos DB library supports multiple versions of Spring Boot / Spring Cloud.
+For more information on which version of Azure Spring Data Azure Cosmos DB to use with Spring Boot / Spring Cloud version, see Which Version of Azure Spring Data for Azure Cosmos DB should I use?.

 Include the package

 If you're using Maven, add the following dependency.